Israel’s Netanyahu travels to US to discuss second phase of Gaza ceasefire

 Occupied West Bank settlements

 Also on the agenda during Netanyahu’s visit could be Israel’s illegal settlements in the occupied West Bank.

-Israel’s far-right Finance Minister Bezalel Smotrich, who opposes the ceasefire and is a vocal settlement advocate, urged Netanyahu to raise the issue.
+Smotrich, who opposes the ceasefire and is a vocal settlement advocate, urged Netanyahu to raise the issue.

 “We must strengthen our grip and sovereignty over the homeland in Judea and Samaria,” Smotrich said in a message directed at Netanyahu, referring to the occupied West Bank.